 Solution: If you are a little mechanical you should be able to handle cleaning your carburetor.
 Clean the carburetor by taking it apart and using carburetor cleaner to remove deposits left behind from old fuel.

 If the carburetor does not function after being cleaned, you may need to rebuild it or replace it with a new carburetor.

 You can also bring your Shindaiwa string trimmer to a small engine repair shop to have the carburetor cleaned or replaced if you are not comfortable doing this.
 Note: the repair shop may just replace the carburetor instead of taking time to clean it.

 This isn’t necessarily a bad thing.
-The amount of labor that will be charged to remove, clean and reinstall a carburetor may be the equal to or more than the cost of just replacing it with a new one.
+The amount of labor that will be charged to remove, clean, and reinstall a carburetor may be equal to or more than the cost of just replacing it with a new one.